 You chose to work in a hospital, which is a great choice.
 Mae could have done this, too, and would have been a very good doctor in an American hospital.
-By not volunteering for the Peace Corps, Mae might never have developednerstrongsenseof connection West Africa See what she chose!
-Go to Section I.
+By not volunteering for the Peace Corps, Mae might never have developed her strong sense of connection to West Africa.
+See what she chose!
+Go to Section 1.